How do I Find a Church in my Military Community?

 By: Brian O’Day

 Do you know a genuine, maturing Christian in your new community who has a church home?
 Follow them to church if at all possible and continue to get to know them better.
-This is quite possibly one of the best ways to find a healthy local church.
-Most likely, you will continue to deepen the bond you have with that brother or sister in Christ and you will have found yourself a healthy church!
-If for some reason it is not a great church, at least you will have Christian community with one other person/family.
+This is one of the best ways to find a healthy local church.
+Most likely, you will continue to deepen the bond you have with that brother or sister in Christ, and you will have found yourself a healthy church!

-Take to the Web.
+Take it to the Web.
 Alright, I know this was your default, but let me steer you away from the simple “Churches near me” search in your preferred search engine.
+There are some very unhealthy- even false teaching- churches out there.
+There are better options than that search.

 https://www.thegospelcoalition.org/churches/ These churches are seeking to align with the principles of The Gospel Coalition as you can learn about on their website.